Generic views

 You can define a panels or edit_handler attribute on the ModelViewSet or your Django model to use Wagtail’s panels mechanism.
 For more details, see Panels.

 If neither panels nor edit_handler is defined and the get_edit_handler() method is not overridden, the form will be rendered as a plain Django form.
-You can customise the form by setting the form_fields attribute to specify the fields to be shown on the form.
+You can customize the form by setting the form_fields attribute to specify the fields to be shown on the form.
 Alternatively, you can set the exclude_form_fields attribute to specify the fields to be excluded from the form.
 If panels are not used, you must define form_fields or exclude_form_fields, unless get_form_class() is overridden.

 Copy view